dpchamps/garbage-day/blog/chapter-1.md

 0x77b167c7969:<String: "a">
 ```

+We don't even have control over the data-type.
+There's no way to allocate memory for a single char.
+The best we can get is a String datatype as outlined by whatever javascript engine is driving -- v8 in the case.

-This exercise turns out to be helpful, because this is the process we want ultimately need to emulate:
+This is a helpful exercise at least, because this is the process we'll need to emulate.

-We'll allocate a chunk of memory based on the size of the value, and pass around a pointer to that region of memory.
-Our GC algorithms will determine when that pointer can no longer be referenced by the (nonexistent) runtime and yield it back to the memory manager.
+The idea will be to allocate a chunk of memory based on the size of the value, and pass around a pointer to that region of memory.
+The various GC algorithms will determine when that pointer can no longer be referenced by the (nonexistent) runtime and yield it back to the memory manager.

-Enough typing!
-Let's get our hands dirty.
-Let's start with our imaginary Runtime values, something similar to whatever, `<String: "a">` is above.
+Enough theory and planning, let's get our hands dirty!
+A good place to start is with the imaginary Runtime values, something similar to whatever, `<String: "a">` is above.

 > Design note: we'll assume that our runtime allocates _every_ value in the heap.